 On September 15, 2016, FERC issued an order removing balancing congestion and market to market (M2M) payments from the FTR funding equation and assigned them, on a load ratio basis, to load and exports.
 The MMU has petitioned the U.S. Court of Appeals for the District of Columbia Circuit to reverse the order and restore the longstanding approach to calculating congestion revenues.
-The has been consolidated with appeals filed by others and is now pending.
+This has been consolidated with appeals filed by others and is now pending.

-The new rule for calculating congestion revenues will go into effect on June 1, 2017, for the 2017 to 2018 planning period.
+The new rule for calculating congestion revenues went into effect on June 1, 2017, for the 2017/2018 planning period.

 In its compliance filing PJM redefined balancing congestion as balancing congestion plus market to market (M2M) payments between MISO and NYISO.
 Under the order, load and exports will pay balancing congestion and M2M payments proportionally.
-On average from the 2011 to 2012 planning period on, load comprises 94.7 percent of all demand.
-From the 2011 to 2012 planning period onward, total balancing congestion and M2M payments were \$1,516.0 million, so load would have been responsible for an additional \$\$1,010.3 million in charges to subsidize FTR holders.
+On average from the 2011/2012 planning period on, load comprises 94.8 percent of all demand.
+From the 2011/2012 planning period onward, total balancing congestion and M2M payments were \$1,537.8 million, so load would have been responsible for an additional \$1,034.2 million in charges to subsidize FTR holders.